Solarize: A Grassroots Solar Revolution!

 Also, the upfront cost can be substantial, especially for a large building.
 No-money-down models that are used in other states are not available in North Carolina.

 We are working to develop a model that will enable faith communities to install solar affordably.
-If your faith group is interested, let us know.
+Learn more here.